MBcom/salt-kiosk-formula/Readme.md

 - Optional screen power saving
 - Optional turn off kiosk mode to create browser only work stations
 - Support for [Chrome polcies](https://support.google.com/chrome/a/answer/9027408?hl=en) to manage Google Chrome Browser settings like bookmarks etc.
+- Support to register chrome as managed browser
 - Optional display the current time on screen

 **Do you also looking for an web app to centrally manage your kiosk screens?** Have a look at [Kiosk Manager](https://github.com/MBcom/kioskmanager).
 It's also open source ;)